 Private Fund Side Letters: Negotiating and Drafting Key Terms, Financing and Other Concerns

-This CLE webinar will discuss the documentation of side letters between private fund managers and investment partners who need or demand terms which may vary from the underlying partnership agreement.
-The panel will examine most favored nation clauses, transfer rights, excusal rights, special reporting provisions, and other terms common to these arrangements.
-The panel will also discuss the potential administrative and legal ramifications associated with side letters which fund sponsors must consider before entering into side letters.
+This CLE course will discuss the documentation of side letters between private fund managers and investment partners who need or demand terms that may vary from the underlying partnership agreement.
+The panel will examine most favored nation (MFN) clauses, transfer rights, excusal rights, special reporting provisions, and other terms common to these arrangements.
+The panel will also discuss the potential administrative and legal ramifications of side letters that fund sponsors must consider before entering into side letters.

 - Introduction to side letters and circumstances under which they arise